Sairyss/domain-driven-hexagon/README.md

 <details>
 <summary>Note about validation</summary>
-There are a lot of debates on how data sanity should be validated (don't confuse with business rules, everything below is only about data sanity).
+There are a lot of debates on how data <b>sanity</b> should be validated (don't confuse with business rules, everything below is only about data sanity).
 There are a few options:

 - only outside, before data enters the domain (like validation decorators in DTOs)
 - only in domain's `Value Objects`, maybe also exposing `validate` method to be able to gather and return errors (notification pattern) outside of domain